Khvostenko-OV/Road_task/README.md

 docker-compose up -d
 ```

-- After startup, the Flask application will be running on port **5000**
+- After startup Flask application will be running on port **5000**
-- To test it on your local machine, call http://localhost:5000/
+- To test it on your local machine call http://localhost:5000/

 ## API specification